thomseddon/traefik-forward-auth/README.md

 - `insecure-cookie`

    If you are not using HTTPS between the client and traefik, you will need to pass the `insecure-cookie` option which will mean the `Secure` attribute on the cookie will not be set.

+- `disable-httponly-cookie`

+   If true, flag HTTPOnly is not set on cookie.

 - `cookie-name`